grambank/grambank/.github/ISSUE_TEMPLATE/suggestion-for-change.md

 * What language or dialect would you like to suggest a change in coding for?
 Please give the Name and/or glottocode.
 (If more than 10 data-points, please just refer to the spreadsheet.)*

-* Are there particular languages or dialects of concern?
-Please give the name(s) and/or glottocode(s).
-(If more than 10 data-points, please just refer to the spreadsheet.)*

 * What is the reason behind this change?*